The artificial glacier growing in the desert

 In 2014 a local mechanical engineer, Sonam Wangchuk, set out to solve the water crisis of the Ladakh.

-The natural glaciers, which are shrinking due to rising global temperatures, therefore they provide far less water in early spring but then release a lot in the summer heat, shrinking even more.
+The natural glaciers are shrinking due to rising global temperatures.
+For that reason, they provide far less water in early spring but then release a lot in the summer heat, shrinking even more.

 Wangchuk had a simple idea: he wanted to balance this natural deficit by collecting water from melting snow and ice in the cold months, which would normally go to waste, and store it until spring, just when farmers need it the most.